 When I'm done with a good sized batch of apples -- or my bowl gets too full -- I remove the apples from the water and lay them out on another tray lined with paper towels or a lint-free cloth towel (tea towels work very well).

 After they have had a chance to drain, I put them directly into my food dehydrator until they are dried like a leather consistency.
-This takes many hours, depending on your dehydrator.
+This takes many hours to dry apples with a dehydrator, depending on your model.

 Immediately upon drying, they go into a mason jar, with a lid, and a desiccant packet.
 (I buy these online for .....).
 I also put a pretty label on them, like these chalkboard labels from Kidecals!